TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure S9 lmd-paper-ap2**.
 Expression of AP2/EREBP-like genes in *O. sativa japonica* cv.
 Nipponbare meristems.
 Data from [@harropGeneExpressionProfiling2016].

-## Tables
+## Supplementary tables

-**supp-table01-Plantinfo**.
+**Table S1 Plantinfo**.
 List of rice accessions phenotyped for panicle diversity

+**Table S2 supp-table-PrimerList**.
+List and sequenced if pirmers used.

-**supp-table02-PanicleTaritsPhenotyping**.
-Panicle Traits data from P-TRAP analysis mesuared in the 93 accessions from Wild/Cultivated, Asia and African rice species.
+**Table S3 PanicleTraitsPhenotyping**.
+Panicle phenotyping data from `P-TRAP` analysis measured in the 93 accessions from wild and domesticated Asian and African rice species.

-**supp-table03-PanicleTraits PhenotypingPlants sequenced**.
+**Table S4 PanicleTraitsPhenotypingPlantsSequenced**.
 Panicle traits data from P-TRAP analysis of rice accessions used for sequencing analysis.

-**supp-table-PrimerList**.
-List and sequenced if pirmers used.

-**Table S1 mapping-statistics**.
+**Table S5 mapping-statistics**.
 Read and mapping statistics for all RNAseq libraries.

-**Table S2 DE-genes-stages**.
+**Table S6 DE-genes-stages**.
 Genes diffentially expressed between stages across all species.

-**Table S3 DE-genes-interaction**. stage × accession DE genes
+**Table S7 DE-genes-interaction**. stage × accession DE genes